Science, Technology & Society B.S.

 Course DescriptionFish Ecology and Management

 A study of the morphology, biology, ecology, behavior, and taxonomy of fishes.
 Strong emphasis is placed on the identification of New York’s common freshwater and estuarine fish species.
-Other topics include fisheries management and biology, and the application of seines, trap nets, gill nets, and electroshocking fishing gear.
-Prerequisite: NATR 101 or permission of the instructor 3 credits (2 lecture hours, 3 laboratory hours), spring semester These credits count toward the Math and/or Science (List B) requirements for graduation.
+Other topics include systematics, reproductive ecology, population dynamics, fisheries management, and the application of seines, trap nets, gill nets, and electroshocking fishing gear.
+Prerequisite/corequiste: NATR 101 or permission of the instructor 3 credits (2 lecture hours, 3 laboratory hours), spring semester These credits count toward the Math and/or Science (List B) requirements for graduation.